typelevel/kittens/README.md

 [codeofconduct]: http://typelevel.org/conduct.html

-## Building shapeless
+## Building kittens

-kittens is built with SBT 0.13.8 or later, and its master branch is built with Scala 2.11.7 by default.
+kittens is built with SBT 0.13.9 or later, and its master branch is built with Scala 2.11.7 by default.

 ## Contributors